wunderio/WunderTools/README.md

 `vagrant up`

 This will create a new Virtual machine on your computer, configure it with all the nice bells & whistles that you can think of (like MariaDB, nginx, Varnish, memcached and whatnot) and start it up for you.
+This will also install vagrant plugin depedencies, if you encounter issues while installing the plugins then you could use: `vagrant --skip-dependency-manager up`

 SSH into your box and build and install Drupal: